maidsafe-archive/safe_examples/email_app/README.md

 $ cd your-project-name
 ```

 And then install the dependencies:

+*Note:* You must use `npm` commands at the moment and not `yarn`: https://github.com/electron-userland/electron-forge/issues/249

 ```bash
 $ npm install